sundowndev/leafeon/README.md

 ### API

-#### `router.add(name: string, path: string, callback: function)`
+#### `.add(name: string, path: string, callback: function)`

 Register a route.
 Use `:` in path to create a parameter.
+It returns the router object.

-#### `router.map(prefixName: string, prefixPath: string, routes: Array)`
+#### `.map(prefixName: string, prefixPath: string, routes: Array)`

 Register several routes using a prefix name and path.
-Routes must be an array of object that follows this format :
+Routes must be an array of object that follows this schema :

 ~~~
 {